-We are happy to announce that Christopher Howard will be joining the Department of Philosophy at the rank of Assistant Professor on August 1, 2019.
+We are happy to announce that Christopher Howard joined the Department of Philosophy at the rank of Assistant Professor on August 1, 2019.
 Chris joins us from the University of North Carolina at Chapel Hill, where he served as a Research Assistant Professor of Philosophy, as well as a Core Faculty Member of the UNC/Duke Program in Philosophy, Politics, and Economics.
 His research focuses on the areas of normative ethics and metaethics.

 For more information, you can visit his website at: http://www.chrismhoward.com/.